 - You can also use VPN servers.
-With such solution, you can chose the country where you want to land.
+With such a solution, you can choose the country where you want to land.
 Those solutions are especially very efficient for overcoming geolocation-limited services like Hulu, unblock BBC iPlayer, …

-- Then, for those who actually wants some “random/parallel” network that will hide them: Tor is one solution.
+- Then, for those who want some “random/parallel” network that will hide them: Tor is one solution.